 Donegal County Council’s award-winning Thatch Repair Grant Scheme has opened for applications.

-Now in its fourth year, the scheme assists the owners and occupiers of thatched dwellings and businesses with their maintenance and repair.
+Now in its sixth year, the scheme assists the owners and occupiers of thatched dwellings and businesses with their maintenance and repair.

-“Types of small-scale thatch repairs that might be eligible to Donegal County Council’s Thatch Repair Grant Scheme include repairs to the eaves, the ridge, flashings around the chimney, holes, furrows, fixings, ropes, wire netting, the gable and the roof timbers or carpentry.”
+“Types of small-scale thatch repairs that might be eligible to Donegal County Council’s Thatch Repair Grant Scheme include repairs to the eaves, the ridge, flashings around the chimney, holes, furrows, fixings, ropes, wire netting, the gable and the roof timbers or carpentry.
+All types of historic thatched properties are eligible under our Thatch Repair Grant Scheme whether they are in residential use, in use as commercial premises or holiday homes and even if they are vacant.”